 Most of us can live without gourmet cooking for a few days but it’s certainly nice to have a home-style hot meal on the trail after a long day.
 The Primus PrimeTech Stove set makes it easy to cook for groups on the trail.

-The integrated windscreen and burner is quiet and efficient, making it easy to delicately simmer a sauce or boil water for camp coffee ASAP.
+The integrated windscreen and burner are quiet and efficient, making it easy to delicately simmer a sauce or boil water for camp coffee ASAP.
 The windscreen, built-in heat exchanger on the pot and fuel regulator all contribute to making your fuel last up to twice as long as other stoves.
 Everything nests and packs into the included bag.

-One of most tedious tasks of camp life is filtering water.
+One of the most tedious tasks of camp life is filtering water.
 If you’re bad at rock, paper, scissors then you’re going to spend a lot of time hunched over streams like Gollum while pumping a water filter.
 Sawyer, maker of tiny, lightweight filters, has made a precious new filter setup that lets gravity do the work.

 The system is, for all intents and purposes, a water bladder with a hose connected to a filter.
 Fill up the bag with water, hang it in a tree or throw it on a rock and let the water run through.
 The Sawyer Mini filter can be attached to another water bladder or water bottle.
 It filters out 99.99999% of bacteria and 99.9999% of protozoa as well as 100% of microplastics.
-Flush fresh water backwards through it to clean once in a while and it will filter 100,000 gallons.
+Flush fresh water backward through it to clean once in a while and it will filter 100,000 gallons.

 Solid boots are one of the first investments you should make in getting outside.
 Keep your feet happy and they’ll take you a long way.
 The Baldo boots from Lowa are a perfect combination of sturdy durability and comfort.

-The split leather and fabric on top will bushwhack through anything.
+The split leather and fabric on the top will bushwhack through anything.
 The Gore-tex lining inside keeps your feet dry through rain and streams.
 The laces go around a metal X-Lacing ‘pin’ in the middle of the tongue, keeping it centered horizontally and vertically.
 Four sets of eyelets at the top let you configure your lacing however you need to keep those feet happy.

 Some people wouldn’t be caught dead backpacking with an entire chair in their backpack.
 Rightly so.
 Most camp chairs are enormous.
 But when your chair weighs just over a pound, you might reconsider.